TheGort/thegort.github.io/about.md

 I also have a YouTube channel which you can check out [here.](https://www.youtube.com/channel/UCaaYCWSM01Ke6LqG100zg0A)

+If anybody ever wondered what I listen to, follow me on [Spotify:] (https://open.spotify.com/user/6r2g75pi5l7e863bglv83pzj9?si=CZbhiKIdRq2NqdZcS2SdHQ).
+I like listening to trap, rap and hip-hop, and I listen to k-pop every now and then.
+My favorite artists are Travis Scott and DaBaby.
+Favorite song: Magnolia by Playboi Carti.
+(Hide it in my sock)

 It's truly a small, yet big world out there, folks.
 Enjoy the time we have.